 Tip 1: Check your image’s profile

-If you’re not sure what color space an image is in, use the “Show” arrow at the bottom of the window.
+You should always be aware what colour space an image is in.
+Use the "Show" arrow at the bottom of the window.

-It’s a little black arrow – just click on it and choose “Document Profile” from the list of options.
+click on it and choose "Document Profile" from the list of options:

-Then, it will show you the color space of your file:
+Then, it will show you the colour space of your file:

-Once you do this, it should remain that way forever, until you change it again.
+Once you do this, it should remain that way forever, unless you change it again.

-Note: Your Info Palette also shows the document profile.
-If it’s not there, choose “Palette Options” from the palette menu to turn it on.
+Note: Your Info Panel also shows the document profile.
+If it’s not there, choose "Panel Options" from the panel menu to turn it on.
 Easy!